-6.1.4 WP.05 Presettling Basins & Pretreatment
+6.1.5 WP.05 Presettling Basins and Pretreatment

-A presettling basin is a structure that provides pretreatment of runoff to remove coarser-grained suspended solids, which can impact other runoff treatment BMPs.
+A presettling basin is a structure that provides pretreatment of runoff to remove coarsergrained suspended solids, which can impact other runoff treatment BMPs.

 Removal of suspended solids pretreatment helps prevent clogging or excessive sedimentation in the main water quality facility.
-Pretreatment is required:
+Pretreatment must be provided in the following applications:

-For sand filters and infiltration BMPs to protect them from excessive siltation and debris

-Where the basic treatment facility or the receiving water may be adversely affected by non-target pollutants (e.g., oil), or may be overwhelmed by a heavy load of targeted pollutants (e.g., suspended solids).
+- For sand filters and infiltration BMPs to protect them from excessive siltation and debris. - Where the basic, phosphorus, or enhanced Runoff Treatment BMP or the receiving water may be adversely affected by non-target pollutants (e.g., oil), or may be overwhelmed by a heavy load of targeted pollutants (e.g., suspended solids).